ChristianPanov/lwlog/README.md

 ### File output
 The same technique goes for file output, but I take it further.
 I've taken the liberty of deferring all file writes.
 In other words, a file sink does not write to the file, it only pushes the message in a storage, which is finally outputted in the destructor of the file sink.
 ### Time
 Time is handled in a special way.
-First off, since std::chrono is not as performant on Windows as it is on Linux, a platform-dependant approach, which proves to be much faster than its standard portable counterpart, is taken for Windows.\
+First off, since ```std::chrono``` is not as performant on Windows as it is on Linux, a platform-dependant approach, which proves to be much faster than its standard portable counterpart, is taken for Windows.\
 It's taken even further.
-For some reason, getting the local time with std::chrono is faster than getting the UTC, and with the Windows API it's the opposite - getting the gmtime is faster than getting the UTC, so each implementation initially gets the faster of the two, and then arithmetically processes the time to the desired time format(either local time or UTC)
+For some reason, getting the local time with ```std::chrono``` is faster than getting the UTC, and with the Windows API it's the opposite - getting the gmtime is faster than getting the UTC, so each implementation initially gets the faster of the two, and then arithmetically processes the time to the desired time format(either local time or UTC)
+### Heuristics
+For those of you who happen to not know, heuristics are logical shortcuts, approximate assumptions, which trade optimality, completeness, accuracy, or precision for speed.\
+One example could be that **_lwlog_** does not use exception handling and performs almost no checks.
+That means that misusing the library could result in undefined behaviour, memory leaks or crashes.
+Fortunately, the design is simple enough to make it hard to misuse it, but all in all, it will not hold your hand if you do not use it properly.\
+To further the example, **_lwlog_** assumes that the formatting pattern you've written is correct, with no syntax errors, so it doesn't perform any syntax checks which would impact the performance.\
+These heuristics, which are present in almost any part of the library, benefit the performance greatly.\
+**NOTE:** Every library could be misused, some more than others, but if we want speed, we as library crafters must take the responsibility to provide a simple enough interface, as straight-forward and as intuitive as possible, so the client would not misuse the library unless it's intentional.